eyesee1/bus_ride/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-MessageBus could always use more documentation, whether as part of the
+BusRide could always use more documentation, whether as part of the
-official MessageBus docs, in docstrings, or even on the web in blog posts,
+official BusRide docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/eyesee1/messagebus/issues.
+The best way to send feedback is to file an issue at https://github.com/eyesee1/bus_ride/issues.

 If you are proposing a feature: